 What’s unsettling about that, you ask?

 Nothing so much about our relationship with dogs.
 There are, however, bits and pieces that talk about how humans created pests like roaches and rats.
-There’s also virtual “meals” that discuss the animals we eat versus the animals we cuddle up to on the couch.
+There are also virtual “meals” that discuss the animals we eat versus the animals we cuddle up to on the couch.

 Humankind’s relationship with animals is certainly interesting, especially as we, as a species, are also considered animals.